 My research investigates how interpreters and legal professionals apply varying strategies to achieve understanding despite different professional worldviews.
 These strategies cross conventional notions of power and professionalism, as well as varying beliefs about what linguistic comprehension looks and sounds like.
 I examine this complex ideological landscape as working conditions, and explore the resulting impacts on access to justice for litigants.

-Research is generously funded by the National Science Foundation Program in Law and Social Sciences, the Social Science Research Council, the UC Consortium on Social Science and the Law, and the University of California, Los Angeles, and the UCLA Bedari Kindness Institute.
+My research has been generously funded by the National Science Foundation Program in Law and Social Sciences, the Social Science Research Council, the UC Consortium on Social Science and the Law, and the University of California, Los Angeles, and the UCLA Bedari Kindness Institute.

 Areas of Interest